paulmrq/FasterR-CNNVehicleDetection/README.md

 # FasterR-CNNVehicleDetection
 Deep Learning student project on vehicle detection.
 This code is huge due to the the datasets comitted for teacher rating.
-Thi code was inspired from this [repository](https://github.com/kentaroy47/frcnn-from-scratch-with-keras/blob/master/test_frcnn.py) but only implicate a VGG16 support.
+This code was inspired from this [repository](https://github.com/kentaroy47/frcnn-from-scratch-with-keras/blob/master/test_frcnn.py) but only implicate a VGG16 support.

 ![image](https://github.com/paulmrq/FasterR-CNNVehicleDetection/blob/main/output/12.png)